 Currently, designing personalized 3D models for patients involves using high-quality imaging to determine the specific requirements for each case.
 This information is then handed over to a design engineer who utilizes specialized software.
 Finally, the digital model is sliced into thin cross-sections that are printed layer-by-layer.
 With the help of AI, some of these tasks can be automated.
 For instance, AI 3D printing tools can tap into medical data such as CT scans and MRI scans to generate personalized designs without requiring much human intervention.
 This can dramatically cut costs and precious time for individuals needing urgent implants or prosthetics.

-Resident 3D printing expert at Hubs, Robin Brockötter, believes AI will help doctors to play a more active role in the development of prosthetics and implants.
+Resident 3D printing expert at Protolabs Network, Robin Brockötter, believes AI will help doctors to play a more active role in the development of prosthetics and implants.
 "Specialized AI tools are set to reduce the complexity of the design process, making it easier for doctors and other healthcare professionals to be more involved in the undertaking," Brockötter explains while underscoring the power of AI to give medical professionals tighter control over the otherwise prohibitively complicated and resource intensive process.

 Looking at the significant transformations that AI has brought about in various fields like art, literature, and software development, it's reasonable to assume it can also accelerate the developments in 3D printing technology.
 In addition to making AM faster and more efficient, AI will hopefully make it more accessible and user-friendly, to the point where it's as easy to use as your everyday office inkjet printer.